 Red blood found in normal poo could be a sign of a milk protein allergy.
 While red blood in diarrhea could mean your baby has a bacterial infection.
 Sometimes, however, a new mothers’ breast skin may split around the nipple.
 This can cause the breastfed baby to swallow a small amount their mother’s blood while feeding.
 Black poo is usually a sign of ingested blood.

-White, grey or chalky baby poo is never normal.
+White, grey or chalky baby poo is never a normal baby poo colour.
 It could be a warning sign that your baby’s liver is not working properly.
 This could be a sign they are not properly digesting food.